AnAbsurdlyAngryGoose/openmod/README.md

 With special thanks to u/xenc for their help testing the app, and to u/fsv for their support implementing CDP enforcement (and for inspiring the format of this README).

 ## Change History

+### v2

+- **Open Mod v2 is not compatible with versions 1.3.5 and earlier.**
+- The application now enforces parity between instances.
+- Extracts are now recorded internally for future contextualisation.
+- Messages are now compressed in transit.
+- Extracts can now optionally include the complete mod log.
+- It is now possible to toggle user and subreddit mentions.
+- Settings are now synchronised between installations.

 ### v1.3.5